Nathan E. Lundblad

 Carnegie Science Hall, Room 322

 PhD (Physics) California Institute of Technology

-My research interests lie in the physics of matter cooled to just barely above absolute zero: Bose-Einstein condensation (BEC), superfluid/insulator transitions, solid-state analogues in optical lattices, and quantum computing with neutral atoms.
-In particular, I perform experiments at ultrahigh vacuum with ultracold atoms trapped with magnetic fields and lasers.
+My research focuses on the physics of matter cooled to just barely above absolute zero, and explores the phenomenon of Bose-Einstein condensation (BEC) terrestrially and in microgravity.
+I perform experiments (with students) at Bates and (with collaborators) at the Jet Propulsion Laboratory using ultracold atoms trapped in ultrahigh vacuum with magnetic fields and lasers.

-For more information please see my laboratory home page at http://abacus.bates.edu/~nlundbla.
+For more information please see my laboratory home page.